liemng/microservices/README.md

 `docker-compose -f docker-gw.yml -f docker-infra.yml -f docker-app.yml up`

 _Note_:
-* The microservices utilize the CA Technologies API Gateway and requires a valid `LICENSE.xml` file in the ./apigw directory to work.
+* This branch (zuul) uses the Netflix Zuul server for the API Gateway.
+For the CA Layer7 API Gateway, use the main branch.
 * Docker engine needs to have at least 4GB RAM reserved (more if you are running other stuff besides this).

 ## Shake it!